John-JonSteyn/ComputerGraphicsVillage/README.md

 <!-- Introduction -->
 ## Introduction
 This project is a test and demonstration of WebGL with JS 3.
 It involves designing and constructing a simple village using WebGL.
-The village will consist of various elements such as a water tank, a barn, and trees.
+The village consists of various elements such as a water tank, a barn, and trees.
 The project also includes buttons and sliders for interactive features like rotation and zooming.

 <!-- Project Structure -->
 ## Project Structure